-You could create a conditional email based on the customer’s choice of room they’d like redesigned.
-That way you can automatically send a custom quote to each customer for each of the possible options - automatically!
+You could create a conditional email based on the customer’s choice of the room they’d like redesigned.
+That way, you can automatically send a custom quote to each customer for each possible option!

-Click on Settings and then Autoresponder and select the Specific Form Respondents option in the settings and add your first conditional email!
+Click on Settings > Autoresponder.
+Select the 'Specific Form Respondents' option in the settings, and add your first conditional email!

-Then you create your conditional emails, one for each option in the form:
+Then, create your conditional emails, one for each option in the form:

-2. Customer Contact Form
+2. Contact Form

 Alternatively, if a user says they’re satisfied with your service, you could create a thank you email with a promo.
 If they say they’re unsatisfied, you could create an autoresponder that allows them to schedule a customer support call.

 4. Product Order Form

 Let’s say they ordered a green t-shirt, another customer ordered a red t-shirt, and another ordered a blue t-shirt.
-Each one could get an email with an image of the item they ordered, price, and a summary of their form response.
+Each one could get an email with an image of the item they ordered, the price, and a summary of their form response.

 5. RSVP Form

-You’re collecting responses from your invitees and for those who reply ‘Yes’ that they’re attending, you want to send them an email follow up that gives them more information on the date and time of the event and detailed instructions on how to get there.
+You’re collecting RSVP form responses from your invitees, and for those who reply ‘Yes’ that they’re attending, you want to send them an email follow-up that gives them more information on the date and time of the event and detailed instructions on how to get there.

 To learn more about setting up conditional autoresponders, read our Help Center article.